Hi-Chew: In the United States

 Hi-Chew Sours and Hi-Chew Bites were released in February 2016.
 Hi-Chew Sours flavors include lemon, watermelon, and grapefruit.
 Hi-Chew combos contain two flavor blends, tropical smoothie (passionfruit plus mango) and piña colada (pineapple plus coconut).
 Hi-Chew plus fruit contain two flavors plus real fruit bits: orange plus tangerine and red apple plus strawberry.
 Hi-Chew Bites are soft chew candy blended with already established flavors, "grape and strawberry" and "mango and orange".
 Since its inception, over 170 flavors of Hi-Chew have been created.

 In 2016, Hi-Chew opened its first production factory in North Carolina.

 In early 2018, Hi-Chew began a contest known as "East meets West"; user-submitted votes decide which of their Japanese line of flavors should be introduced to a Western audience.
-On April 11, 2018, Hi-Chew's Instagram account officially announced that dragonfruit had won the competition and would be coming to the United States the following year.
+On April 11, 2018, Hi-Chew's Instagram account officially announced that dragon fruit had won the competition and would be coming to the United States the following year.